svystun/mvc/README.md

     $ composer install
     ```
-6. Create virtual host on your local PC (Linux).
+6. Create virtual host on your local PC (Ubuntu 14.04/16.04).
 (For Windows OS you can use Openserver or Xampp)

     Create config file for virtual host `mvc.dev`:
     ```